Code-the-Dream-School/node-essentials/assignments/assignment11-extras.md

 - Log on to your GitHub account.
 - Open your `node-homework` repository.
 - Select your `assignment11` branch.
 It should be one or several commits ahead of your main branch.
-- Create a pull request.
+- Create a pull request. **Save the link to this pull request.**
+- **Merge the pull request.**  In this one case, you do not wait for your reviewer.
+- **On Render.com, open the dashboard for your service and do a manual deploy of the main branch.**
+- **Test that everything works for your Render service, including any extra function you have added.**

 #### **3️⃣ Submit Your GitHub Link**

-- Your browser now has the link to your pull request.
-Copy that link.
-- Paste the URL into the **assignment submission form**.
+- Paste the URL of your pull request into the **assignment submission form**.
+Your reviewer may look at the changes for the pull request or perhaps the entire main branch.